run-ai/docs/docs/Researcher/best-practices/From-Bare-Metal-to-using-Docker-Images.md

 ### Training Workloads

-For training workloads you can use a well-known image (e.g. nvidia-tensorflow image from the link above) but more often then not, you want to create your own docker image.
+For training workloads you can use a well-known image (e.g. the nvidia-tensorflow image from the link above) but more often then not, you want to create your own docker image.
 The best practice is to use the well-known image (e.g. nvidia-tensorflow from above) as a <strong>base image</strong> and add your own customizations <strong>on top</strong> of it.
 To achieve that, you create a<span> </span><em>Dockerfile.
 A </em>Dockerfile is a declarative way to build a docker image and is built in layers. e.g.:

 <ol><li>Base image is nvidia-tensorflow</li>
 <li>Install popular software</li>